braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/campaign/link_shortening.md

 |`user_click_tracking_enabled`| Optional | Boolean | Set `user_click_tracking_enabled` to `true` to turn on link shortening, and campaign-level and user-level click tracking.
 You can use the tracked data to create segments of users who clicked URLs.
 To use tracking, a `campaign_id` and `message_variation_id` must be present. |
 {: .reset-td-br-1 .reset-td-br-2 .reset-td-br-3  .reset-td-br-4}

-For a full list of request parameters, view [request parameters]({{site.baseurl}}/api/endpoints/messaging/send_messages/post_send_messages/#request-parameters).
+For a full list of request parameters, go to [request parameters]({{site.baseurl}}/api/endpoints/messaging/send_messages/post_send_messages/#request-parameters).

 ## Testing

-We always recommend that you preview and test your message before launching a campaign or Canvas.
+Before launching your campaign or Canvas, it's best practice to preview and test your message first.
+To do so, go to the **Test** tab to preview and send an SMS to [content test groups]({{site.baseurl}}/user_guide/administrative/app_settings/developer_console/internal_groups_tab#content-test-groups) or an individual user.

-Navigate to the **Test** tab to preview and send an SMS to [content test groups]({{site.baseurl}}/user_guide/administrative/app_settings/developer_console/internal_groups_tab#content-test-groups) or an individual user.
-The preview will update with relevant personalization and the shortened URL.
+This preview will update with relevant personalization and the shortened URL.
 The number of characters and [billable segments]({{site.baseurl}}/user_guide/message_building_by_channel/sms/campaign/segments/) will also update to reflect the rendered personalization and the shortened URL.

 Make sure to save the campaign or Canvas before sending a test message to receive a representation of the shortened URL that will be dispatched in your message.
-If the campaign or Canvas is not saved before a test send, the test send will contain a placeholder URL.
+If the campaign or Canvas isn't saved before a test send, the test send will include a placeholder URL.

 {% alert important %}
-If a draft is created within an active Canvas, a shortened URL will not be generated.
-The actual shortened URL will be generated when the Canvas draft is made active.
+If a draft is created within an active Canvas, a shortened URL won't be generated.
+The actual shortened URL generates when the Canvas draft is made active.
 {% endalert %}

 ![][2]